-Reality Check: Is the UK the world's biggest exporter of legal cannabis?
+Reality Check: Does UK export the most legal cannabis?

 There has been controversy over two boys whose families want them to have legal access to cannabis-based products that are currently illegal in the UK.
 Six-year-old Alfie Dingley and 12-year-old Billy Caldwell both suffer multiple seizures every day because of rare and treatment-resistant forms of epilepsy.

-The UN's International Narcotics Control Board (INCB) says the UK was the main producer and exporter of medical cannabis in 2016.
+It's true that the UK was the main producer and exporter of cannabis-based medicines in 2016, according to the UN's International Narcotics Control Board (INCB).
 The majority of it ended up in the US.

-But virtually all of that is one drug - Sativex - used to treat muscle stiffness and spasms in people with multiple sclerosis.
-The Home Office doesn't define it as cannabis - but the INCB does.
+But virtually all of that is one drug - Sativex - which is licensed to treat muscle stiffness and spasms in people with multiple sclerosis.

-It's based on two compounds from cannabis plants: cannabidiol (CBD) and tetrahydrocannabinol (THC) and does not make people "high" at the prescribed dose.
 Sativex is available throughout the UK but only provided free on the NHS in Wales.

+The Home Office says it doesn't define it as cannabis and that the UK doesn't export any cannabis in its raw form.

 Cannabis, along with many of the more than 100 chemicals it's made up of, is a controlled substance - possession and supply are punishable with fines and imprisonment.

-While THC is the psychoactive chemical- the one which at a great enough concentration produces cannabis's typical "high" - CBD is neither psychoactive nor a controlled substance.

-The family of Alfie Dingley want permission to use cannabis oil from the whole plant, including the chemical THC, which they believe will work better than any legal alternative.
+The family of Alfie Dingley want permission to use cannabis oil from the whole plant, which they believe will work better than any legal alternative.

 Cannabis is also being grown legally in the UK for another medicine, Epidiolex.
-This CBD solution is currently being reviewed for the treatment of the form of uncontrollable epilepsy suffered by Alfie Dingley, by medicine agencies in both the US and Europe.
+It's currently being reviewed for the treatment of two rare forms of uncontrollable epilepsy, by medicine agencies in both the US and Europe.
 But it's not yet available.

 The specially bred type of cannabis plant used to make it is grown in a glasshouse in Wissington, Norfolk, by British Sugar - which also grows virtually all of the sugar beet in the UK.